I’ve been tracking the retail trend after I noticed a flood of customers at all my local spots.

-Everywhere I went … from the drug store to the grocery store … parking lots were full, and people were waiting to get inside.
+Everywhere I went … from the drug store to the grocery store … had full parking lots.
 Once inside, they were all packed with fellow customers.

-Using Adam O’Dell’s six-factor Green Zone Ratings system, I found a company that remained a strong retail leader despite the COVID-19 pandemic.
-It’s one we are “Strong Bullish” on.
+So, I looked for a way to invest in this trend using Adam O’Dell’s six-factor Green Zone Ratings system.
+Back in June, I found a company that remained a strong retail leader despite the COVID-19 pandemic.
+It’s one we are still “Strong Bullish” on.

 The underlying stock is situated to outperform the broader market by at least three times over the next 12 months.